kc-ml2/meent/docs/source/applications/beam_deflector.rst

 (c) Learning curve of structure optimization for 110 epochs.
-Spatial blurring and binary push is applied on each epoch (d) The electric field distribution of the optimized structure in XZ plane.}
+Spatial blurring and binary push is applied on each epoch (d) The electric field distribution of the optimized structure in XZ plane.

-Here, we demonstrate optimization of a 2D diffraction metagrating as shown in Figure \ref{fig:2d_deflector_result}a.
+Here, we demonstrate optimization of a 2D diffraction metagrating as shown in Figure 2a.
 Similar to the previous 1D diffraction metagrating, the 2D diffraction metagrating also consists of silicon pillars located on top of a silicon dioxide substrate.
-TM polarized wave with $\lambda = 1000$ nm is normally incident from the bottom of the substrate and the device is designed to deflect the incident light with deflection angle
-$\theta = 60^\circ$ in $X$-direction.
-The device has a rectangular unit cell of period
-$\lambda/\sin \theta \approx 1150$ nm and $\lambda/2 = 500nm$ for the x and y-axis, respectively.
+TM polarized wave with :math:`\lambda = 1000~nm` is normally incident from the bottom of the substrate and the device is designed to deflect the incident light with deflection angle :math:`\theta = 60^\circ` in :math:`X`-direction.
+The device has a rectangular unit cell of period :math:`\lambda/\sin \theta \approx 1150~nm` and :math:`\lambda/2 = 500~nm` for the :math:`X` and :math:`Y`-axis, respectively.
-Moreover, the unit cell is gridded into $256 \times 128$ cells which is either filled by air or silicon.
+Moreover, the unit cell is gridded into :math:`256 \times 128` cells which is either filled by air or silicon.

-% We set FTO $N_x \neq N_y $ throughout this section as the device is gridded differently for the $x$ and $y$ directions.

-The convergence of RCWA simulation for different number of Fourier harmonics are plotted in Figure \ref{fig:2d_deflector_result}b.
-Considering the trade-off between simulation accuracy and time, we set $N_x = 13$ and $N_y = 10$.
+The convergence of RCWA simulation for different number of Fourier harmonics are plotted in Figure 2b.
+Considering the trade-off between simulation accuracy and time, we set :math:`N_x = 13` and :math:`N_y = 10`.

-% , and proceed with the optimization using the same configuration as section \ref{sec:1d_grating}.
-However, in contrast to the previous optimization, the FoM for this case is the deflection efficiency of the (+1, 0) mode only, and the binary push is achieved using a dynamic thresholding sigmoid filter that scales with the epoch.

-After 110 epochs of optimization, the final structure achieves an efficiency of 92\% and successfully deflects the incoming beam at a 60$^\circ$ angle (Figure \ref{fig:2d_deflector_result}d).
-The optimized structure and the learning curve are presented in Figure \ref{fig:2d_deflector_result}a and Figure \ref{fig:2d_deflector_result}c, respectively.
+After 110 epochs of optimization, the final structure achieves an efficiency of 92 % and successfully deflects the incoming beam at a :math:`60^\circ` angle (Figure 2d).
+The optimized structure and the learning curve are presented in Figure 2a and Figure 2c, respectively.

 ----